Bombings in Sweden: Geographic distribution

 Most of the attacks were earlier recorded in low-income suburbs in Malmö, Gothenburg and Stockholm.
 In a more recent trend, more affluent districts also experienced attacks, such as a detonation in Bromma.

 Timeline of noted bombings

+Explosive incidents based on data published by the Swedish Police Authority.

 According to a December 2018 Swedish Television interview with researcher Amir Rostami, Sweden has a high number of hand grenade attacks compared to neighbouring countries Denmark, Norway, Poland and Germany.
 While gun homicides were on the rise in the 2011–2018 time span, according to a study at Malmö University the number of hand grenade attacks had shown a strong increase in the same period and a total of 116 hand grenade detonations were recorded.
 Rostami said criminologists in Sweden do not know why there was a strong increase and why Sweden has a much higher rate than countries close by.

 2012

 In 2012 the Swedish National Forensic Centre investigated 88 incidents involving explosives.